 Inflammation causes swelling in the airways that narrows the tubes and makes breathing difficult.
 The body also produces excess mucus, which further impairs breathing.
 These factors decrease the amount of air that can get into the lungs.

-Research has found that there may be more similarities between the two types of asthma than researchers previously thought.
-Both types of asthma involve the production of IgE locally at the airways in response to the relevant triggers:
+Research has also found that there may be more similarities between the two types of asthma than researchers previously thought.
+Both types of asthma involve the production of IgE locally in the airways in response to the relevant triggers.

-- Intrinsic asthma occurs when something other than allergens triggers an immune system response.
+Intrinsic asthma occurs when something other than allergens triggers an immune system response.
+The body then releases IgE.
 People are not always able to identify the trigger.

 The symptoms of extrinsic and intrinsic asthma are the same and may include: